capacitor-community/http/README.md

 }
 ```

+## Configuration

+No configuration required for this plugin

 ## Usage

 To use the plugin while fully supporting the web version, import and use it like this: